 It is affirming to receive a signal that you have found an emotionally safe human being.

-Now that you have moved through Four Steps to Create Safe and Healthy Friendships, it is time to move ahead.
-Enjoy your time with your new found friend!
+Now that you have moved through Four Steps to Create Safe and Healthy Friendships, it is time to move ahead letting go or developing your relationship.
+Enjoy making friends!

 Please let me know how these steps work for you.
 OK?